LeonidezStig/Transformer-Based-Cyberbullying-Detection-for-Spanish-Social-Media/README.md

 + Generalizability: Model trained on Twitter/Reddit; may not generalize to WhatsApp or TikTok.
 + Explainability: While effective, model decisions are not yet interpretable in a human-readable sense.
 + Fold 3 Exception: If excluded (due to logging error), document as noted in manuscript.

+How to use integrating linguistic features:

++ Prepare a batch of raw text sentences.
++ Pass the batch as a list of strings to the model.
++ The model handles tokenization, POS extraction, embedding concatenation, and outputs logits.

+You can then apply a loss function (nn.CrossEntropyLoss) and optimize as usual.